Improve CAM with Auto-adapted Segmentation and Co-supervised Augmentation: Introduction

 Though the CAM can be self-refined by internal feature maps as discussed above, no additional regularization for generated CAM is provided in previous methods.
 Supervised by only category-level labels, CAM becomes unstable for localization.
 For instance, \cite{wang2018weakly} indicates for samples belonging to the same category, the model will focus on different object parts due to the various characteristics the target object displays.
 However, such phenomenon is not expected in our localization task since we prefer the complete prediction of objects for each sample.

 To overcome the above limitations, we propose a new framework named CSoA for the WSOL task with two novel modules.
 We first introduce the confidence segmentation (ConfSeg) module, an internal module that connects and refines two different CAMs inside our network.
 One of the two CAMs is generated from the top convolutional layer and thus captures high-level semantic information.
 Another CAM is extended from internal feature maps of the backbone network and contains fine-level object boundary clues.
 These two CAMs have totally different characteristics and receptive fields but both contribute to the final localization and classification performance.
-With these two different CAMs, the ConfSeg module segments a dynamic per-sample confidence mask from the first CAM and applies it as additional supervisions for regulating the second one, which finally encourages them to be incorporated together with both high-level and fine-level information.
-Fig. \ref{fig:ConfSeg} shows the final binary localization maps extracted from the two CAMs and also their combination.
+With these two different CAMs, the ConfSeg module segments a dynamic per-sample confidence mask from the first CAM and applies it as additional supervisions to regulate the second one, which finally encourages them to be incorporated together with both high-level and fine-level information.
+Fig. \ref{fig:ConfSeg} shows the final binary localization maps extracted from the two CAMs and their combination.
 Especially, the generated maps concentrate on foreground object parts with similar center area but become complementary for surrounded regions.
 Without introducing additional hyper-parameters, the ConfSeg module greatly improves the final localization performance compared with the current state-of-the-art results.
-Apart from the ConfSeg module, we propose a metric-based approach denoted as Co-supervised Augmentation (CoAug) regularizer to further regulate CAM and augment its integrity.
-For CoAug, two expectations for CAM are considered.
-The first one is that an ideal CAM should separate the image into two regions with non-intersected contents, specifically foreground objects and background.
-The second one is aligned according to foreground regions focused by CAM of different samples.
-For images belonging to the same category, their foreground parts are supposed to share similar identifications.
-While for different categories, the samples should be distinct with each other.
-With the above two assumptions, we construct the CoAug module that enforces batch-level samples to inter-supervise collaboratively by embedded vectors that are also applied in ~\cite{hsu2018co,koch2015siamese}.
-By this way, the CoAug module enhances the recognition ability of CAM by not only gathering the information of each category from various samples, but also discriminate them.
-The details of the module will be discussed in section~\ref{sec:method} and its advantage will be demonstrated in section~\ref{sec:exp}.